Vladimirescu/BIOSINF_IA3/GroupProjects.md

    - Presenting the results of the defense mechanisms and their impact on restoring accuracy against adversarial examples.

 6. **Documentation and Source Code:**
-   Teams must provide clean and well-documented source code for their implementations.
+   Teams must provide clean and well-documented git repository including the source-code for their implementation.
 This should include:
    - A README file that explains how to set up and run the code.
    - A brief description of the algorithms and methods used.
    - Any additional notes that may assist us in understanding the project.